gmac/graphql-stitching-ruby/docs/subscriptions.md

 end
 ```

 What happens behind the scenes here is that stitching filters the `execute` request down to just subscription selections, and passes those through to the subscriptions subschema where they register an event binding.
 The subscriber response gets stitched while passing back out through the stitching client.
+The `unsubscribed` method works directly with the subschema where subscriptions are managed.

 #### Plugin